 Data Management (DMS) provides multiple extended features and allows you to manage ApsaraDB for Redis instances by using commands or interfaces.

-- Perform operations in the specified region based on your business requirements.
+- Perform section-specific operations based on your business requirements.

-Number Area Description 1 Section in which you can select a database that you want to manage Double-click database names to switch ApsaraDB for Redis databases.
-2 A visual interface used to manage databases Manage keys in Redis databases:
+No. Section Description ① Database selection section Double-click database names to switch ApsaraDB for Redis databases. ② Visual operation section Manage keys in ApsaraDB for Redis databases:

-- Delete keys: In the list of keys, click the keys that you want to delete, and click Delete.
-You can hold down the Shift key and click to select consecutive keys.
+- Delete keys: In the key list, select the keys that you want to delete, and then click Delete.
+You can hold down the Shift key and click to select multiple keys at a time.

 - Search for keys: Enter the key name in the search box and click the icon.

-- Modify keys: In the list of keys, double-click the key that you want to modify, enter
+- Modify keys: In the key list, double-click the key that you want to modify, enter

 a key value and TTL on the right-side tab, click Submit, and then click Execute.

-Note You cannot modify key names and types.
+Note You cannot modify key names and data types.

-- (sharing): allows you to share the console and commands of the database with relevant staff.
+- (sharing): allows you to share the console and database commands with relevant staff.
 For more information, see Share the SQLConsole tab or a ticket.

-4 Section in which you can run commands Enter the command that you want to run, for example, DBSIZE, and click Execute to view the result and history information about the execution.Notice DMS has limits on Redis commands.
-For more information, see Commands supported by DMS.
+③ CLI section Enter the command that you want to run such as DBSIZE, and then click Execute to view the output and history information about the execution.Notice DMS has limits on Redis commands.
+For more information, see SQL Console for Redis.